 This process, once implemented in an organization, can be streamlined to prevent unnecessary delays in the negotiation process with a physician/provider.
 It is critical that the executive leadership champion this process.
 By setting the “tone at the top” in this manner, it will be viewed as being as vital in the organization as quality or patient safety in care delivery.

 Your organization can reduce the uncertainties of compliance issues and their potential subsequent federal penalties with the help of experienced reviewers.
 Coker Group is uniquely qualified to assist organizations in developing a compliant physician/provider arrangements process including the review and documentation of compensation arrangements from a fair market value/ commercial reasonableness perspective.
-Call 678-832-2021 to speak with someone for assistance in creating a solid compliance program procedure.

 The Department of Health and Human Services and The Department of Justice Health Care Fraud and Abuse Control Program Annual Report for Fiscal Year 2017.
 April 2018. https://www.oig.hhs.gov/publications/docs/hcfac/FY2017-hcfac.pdf.
 Accessed July 9, 2018.